Jordann-Hand/id721-s2-23-presentation/README.md

 With these steps, you should be all set to start developing your React Native app with the React Native Elements UI library within the Expo environment.

-Find Below a quick video of me walking you through the installation process:

-#### VIDEO

-So now that you have succesfully created an expo app using the react-native-elements template (@rneui/template) what can we do next in order
+So now that you have succesfully created an expo app using the react-native-elements template (@rneui/template)

+You can find a full step by step guide in the full presentation included below:

 Quick example: